 We keep in touch

-I will send you a copy of the notes I have made to make sure I have got all the details right.
-I will also highlight where I need some more information from you so that I can put together a coherent, personalised ceremony.
-We may need to meet again, depending on how easy this is and how much we need to discuss, or we may simply exchange information by email or telephone conversations.
+I will send you an outline plan of your ceremony based on our meeting to make sure I have got all the details right.
+I will also ask your for any additional information I might need to put together a rounded, personalised ceremony.
+We may need to meet again, depending on how easy this is and how much we need to discuss, or we may simply exchange information by email or telephone.

-You may also choose to have a commemorative certificate (this is not an official document), which I can design for you, in keeping with your other wedding stationery
+You may also choose to have a commemorative certificate (this is not an official document).
+I can design one to reflect your other wedding stationery if you wish.

 Your wedding ceremony

-I will produce a keepsake copy of your ceremony that is printed on high quality paper and will be something for you to treasure in years to come.
+You will receive a keepsake copy of your ceremony that is printed on high quality paper and will be something for you to treasure in years to come.
 You can also show it to people who were unable to make your wedding for whatever reason.
-If you would also like an electronic copy, I will be happy to supply a PDF version as well.
+I will also send you an electronic copy.

 I will say goodbye and leave you to enjoy the rest of your celebrations.
-Included in your folder with your keepsake ceremony is a feedback form.
-I would be really grateful if you could complete this and return it to the British Humanist Association.
-Alternatively, you can submit your feedback online by going to the ‘Leave Feedback’ tab on my website.
+I welcome your feedback, either by completing the form I will leave in your presentation pack or by going to the ‘Leave Feedback’ tab on my website.